Powered Paraglider Aircraft (PPG)

-Training must be undertaken with a qualified FLPA Flight Instructor (abbreviated "FI[FLPA]").
-Such an instructor will hold an FLPA qualification which will be endorsed as a Flight Instructor Rating for the FLPA classes in which they are qualified to instruct.
-In addition, the RTF (FLPA) where instruction is being undertaken must be registered with the IAA for that purpose as a Registered Training Facility (RTF).
-The RTF will have a Certificate of Registration which must be displayed in a prominent place within the premises.
+Training must be undertaken with a qualified PPG Flight Instructor (abbreviated "FI[PPG]").
+Such an instructor will hold an PPG qualification which will be endorsed as a Flight Instructor Rating for the PPG classes in which they are qualified to instruct.
+In addition, the DTO (PPG) where instruction is being undertaken must be declared to the IAA for that purpose as a Declared National PPG Flight Training Organisation.

-Before going solo or being issued with an FLPA Pilot Licence, a person must pass a medical examination for an EASA Light Aircraft Pilot License (LAPL) Medical Certificate.
-For FLPA Flight Instructors a Class 2 Medical is required.
-This examination must be undertaken with a doctor who is nominated as an Aeromedical Examiner(AME) by the IAA.
+Before going solo or being issued with an PPG Pilot Licence, a person must pass a medical examination for an EASA Light Aircraft Pilot License (LAPL) Medical Certificate or higher.

 Other Forms of Powered Paraglider

-Other forms of Powered Paragliders such as those fitted with trikes also require a licence or exemption.
+Other forms of Powered Paragliders not specified in Aeronautical Notice P35 also require a licence or exemption.

 Please contact email@example.com for detail